jorgetstechnology/Eagle-Eyes/README.md

 Upon connection systeminfo & location data will be gathered to be saved in a file of the users folder.
 Default is True.
 - Notice

 A system notification upon connection & disconnection of clients.
-Default is False.
+Default is True.
 - Duplicates

 To allow multiple connections from one client to be allowed.
 Deafult is True.